Looking for a few things to see and do in Pamukkale?

 Our recommendation is to use Pamukkale as a stopover location between Izmir and the Coast or Konya for example.
 This would break up a couple days of driving.

 Though if your time in Turkey is short, it may be a little more difficult to fit it into your itinerary.
 There is an airport nearby and so if Pamukkale is on your bucket-list, then grab a one hour flight from Istanbul.
 Alternatively take a guided tour and leave the driving to someone else.
+Below are three tour options, from Izmir, Fethiye and Istanbul.

 How to Get to Pamukkale?